Sick & tired of managing your frizzy wavy & curly hair and always reaching for the straightening iron when there’s an ‘important event’?

-The same is used to make shampoos and this strips your scalp+strands of moisture & it’s natural oils, when it was already not able to reach the ends!
+The same is used to make shampoos and this strips your scalp of it’s natural oils, when it was already not able to reach the ends!

-Either you shampoo less (like once a week) or use a non-sulphate shampoo.
-This is part of CGM or Curly Girl Method.
-Read more about it here: What is CG Method?
+This is part of a global technique called CGM or Curly Girl Method.
+Read more about this method here: What is CG Method?
 Do I Use This?